 5. Talk to your future neighbors

 It’s always a good idea to talk to potential neighbors when you’re considering buying a home.
-It’s particularly important when buying a townhouse, since you’ll be in closer proximity to them.
-Ask them what the vibe of the community is like, and if there are any HOA issues that you should know about.
+It’s particularly important when buying a townhouse, since you’ll likely be in closer proximity to them.
+Ask them what they like about the area and if there are any HOA issues you should know about.

 6. Read the HOA rules